top of page

 Anna Shtrum's letter breaks off just before the Polizei come to liquidate the ghetto and march everyone to the pits outside of town.
 By now, she knows what's going to happen.
 Shchukin's father-in-law told how some Jews had been taken out into the nearby forest with their luggage.
 All day long, he heard screaming and gunshots.
 That night, none of them returned.

-Perhaps it was too much to write about his own mother’s murder, even a fictionalized version.
-In any case, Grossman picks up the story after Anna’s with the story of Natasha Karasik, a simple-minded girl, in what was a short and brutal conclusion to his fictionalized account of the Berdichev massacre.
+Perhaps it was too much to write about his own mother's murder, even a fictionalized version.
+In any case, Grossman picks up the tale after Anna's with the story of Natasha Karasik, a simple-minded girl, in a short and brutal conclusion to his fictionalized account of the Berdichev massacre.

 She would never have thought that blood could be so strikingly red.
 When there was a momentary silence amid the shooting, screaming and groaning, she heard the murmur of flowing blood; it was like a stream, flowing over white bodies instead of white stones.